 Coroner Dr Shirley Radcliffe said: “I feel that if an experienced GP has made the referral, that should warrant at least a face-to-face assessment with a mental health worker.

 “I can’t possibly say it would have made a difference if anything was done differently.
 But I feel strongly everyone referred to this centre should have a face-to-face assessment, it’s the very least that families can expect.”

 The court heard Ms Vladermersky had a long history of anxiety and depression, linked to her troubled relationship with her son.
-Her ex-partner Christian Forster, the father, said: “He had been attacking her.
-It started about three years ago.
-Social services were saying if it happened again, he could kill her.
-She was physically frightened of him.”

 The coroner gave the cause of death as drowning due to alcohol intoxication and recorded a verdict of suicide.

 Dr Radcliffe stopped short of directly criticising the decisions of the medical professionals involved.
 A spokesman for the Camden and Islington NHS Foundation Trust, which runs the crisis team, said: “The trust would like to offer its sincere condolences to the family of Francine Vladermersky.